PizzaDAO/pizza-smartcontract/DeployBoxV2.md

 `npx hardhat run --network mainnet scripts/randomConsumer.ethereum.deploy.ts`

 - [] set the random consumer environment variable in the .env file
+- [] fund the random consumer with LINK

 ## Prepare the V2 Contract